ladybug-tools/ladybug-web/shadow-range-obj-gallery/readme.md

 ***

+## Concept

+### Mission

+* Uses location.hash to load OBJ and MTL files and display Sun position and analemmas
+	* According to latitude, longitude, date and time
+* Select a variety of curated OBJ and MTL files from menu
+* Adjust a variety of parameters

+### Vision

+* TBD

+### Features

+* TBD

+## Things you can do using the script

+* TBD

-## Edit the code
+## Things you can do by editing the code

 <iframe class=ifr src=https://ladybug-analysis-tools.github.io/ladybug-web/ace-view-r1.html#https://ladybug-analysis-tools.github.io/ladybug-web/shadow-range-obj-gallery/ladybug-web-shadow-range-obj-gallery-r3.html width=100% height=600 ></iframe>

-<input type=button onclick=window.location.href='https://ladybug-analysis-tools.github.io/ladybug-web/shadow-range-obj-gallery/ladybug-web-shadow-range-obj-gallery-r3.html';
+<input type=button onclick=window.location.href='https://github.com/ladybug-analysis-tools/ladybug-web/blob/gh-pages/shadow-range-obj-gallery/ladybug-web-shadow-range-obj-gallery-r3.html';
-value='Ladybug Web Analemma 3D: the entire source code listing' >
+value='Source code listing' >

+* TBD

 ## Issues / To Do